On her first day of law school at Harvard, Professor Stromwell advised Elle Woods and her classmates:

 Once you’re a lawyer, being normal and mentally stable is impossible.

-Here are eleven ways being an attorney makes you go irrevocably crazy.
+Whether you’re a civil lawyer in Atlanta or you’re studying criminal law, here are eleven ways being an attorney makes you go irrevocably crazy.

 1. Putting Everything in Writing.
 When you’re a lawyer, you send emails, texts, faxes, and letters confirming everything.
 A paper trail to a layperson is a documentary ultramarathon to an attorney.
 There’s no such thing as someone’s word or handshake being “good enough,” because when you’re a lawyer, you know it doesn’t count unless it’s in writing.